 These hollowings could be an analogue for synaptic leaps of inspiration – the lightning-crackle of neurons across the interstices of the brain.
 It echoes with what Holdstock termed “underconsciousness”:

 One of the ways I write is very much to set up a task, get an idea, and leave the unconscious – or underconscious – processes to come up with the explanations.
-My self-consciousness is producing words on the paper, but there’s a whole process going on behind. (interview 1993: 102)
+My self-consciousness is producing words on the paper, but there’s a whole process going on behind. (interview, cited in Nichols,1993: 102)

 These “backwoods” Holdstock alludes to are his own Mythago Wood, and yet it is a zone that many writers tap into during the process of character creation.
 Through his own idiosyncratic approach Holdstock taps into something universal.